altomator/Roboflow/README.md

 ```
 Notes:
 - With the -s option, the detected elements are annotated on the image and the image is saved (in the source folder).
-- With the -i option, IIIF thumbnails of the detected elements are exported via the Gallica IIIF API.
+- With the -i option, IIIF thumbnails of the detected elements are exported via the Gallica IIIF API (in the `IIIF_thumbs` folder).
-- With the -d option, the detected elements are annotated on the image and the image is displayed:
+- With the -d option, the detected elements are annotated on the image and the image is displayed.